pablogarciaamolina/AI-for-IDS/README.md

 Some models can have their configuration or their training modified via arguments.
 However, all of them can be modified in full detail using the configuration file.

 Below one can find the configuration parameters for every model explained.

+##### Hugging Face Configuration

+- ``HF_TOKEN``: Hugging Face token
+    - ⚠️ Note that this token is needed for models that load weights from Hugging Face and are not fully open (like requiring permission to use), such as TabPFN 2.5.
+Set this as an environment variable or in the configuration file (not recommended)

 ##### ML Models Configuration Parameters